gxshub/cargo-tracker-0.1/README.md

 Two Kafka topics, `"cargobookings"` and `"cargoroutings"` are created by this application (i.e., by the **Booking Microservice**).
 Events [`CargoBookedEvent`](./bookingms/src/main/java/csci318/demo/cargotracker/shareddomain/events/CargoBookedEvent.java) and
-[`CargoRoutedEvent`](./bookingms/src/main/java/csci318/demo/cargotracker/shareddomain/events/CargoRoutedEvent.java) are published to these two topic, respectively.
+[`CargoRoutedEvent`](./bookingms/src/main/java/csci318/demo/cargotracker/shareddomain/events/CargoRoutedEvent.java) are published to these two topics, respectively.
 The source code of the two events is in the `sharedmain.events` package.

 The two events are orignally created  by the domain class [`Cargo`](./bookingms/src/main/java/csci318/demo/cargotracker/bookingms/domain/model/aggregates/Cargo.java), by using the `AbstractAggregateRoot` generic class